 - liver cancer

-ultrasounds may also be used to help guide your doctor during certain procedures.
+Abdominal ultrasounds may also be used to help guide your doctor during certain procedures.
 For instance:

-factors or conditions may interfere with the results of the test, including:
+Certain factors or conditions may interfere with the results of an ultrasound, including:

 - severe obesity